Bulgarian Orthodox Church: Second restoration of the Bulgarian Patriarchate

 Conditions for the restoration of the Bulgarian Patriarchate and the election of a head of the Bulgarian Church were created after World War II.
 In 1945 the schism was lifted and the Patriarch of Constantinople recognised the autocephaly of the Bulgarian Church.
 In 1950, the Holy Synod adopted a new Statute which paved the way for the restoration of the Patriarchate and in 1953, it elected the Metropolitan of Plovdiv, Cyril, Bulgarian Patriarch.
 After the death of Patriarch Cyril in 1971, in his place was elected the Metropolitan of Lovech, Maxim, leading the church until his death in 2012.
 On 10 November 2012 Metropolitan Cyril of Varna and Veliki Preslav was chosen as interim leader to organize the election of the new Patriarch within four months.
 At the church council convened to elect a new Patriarch 24 February 2013, the Metropolitan of Ruse, Neophyt was elected Patriarch of the Bulgarian Orthodox Church with 90 votes against 47 for Metropolitan Gabriel of Lovech.

-Under Communism (1944–89), Bulgaria's rulers worked to control rather than destroy the church.
+Under Communism (1944–1989), Bulgaria's rulers worked to control rather than destroy the church.
 Still, the early postwar years were unsettling to church hierarchs.
-During 1944-47 the church was deprived of jurisdiction in marriage, divorce, issuance of birth and death certificates, and other passages that had been sacraments as well as state events.
+During 1944–1947 the church was deprived of jurisdiction in marriage, divorce, issuance of birth and death certificates, and other passages that had been sacraments as well as state events.
 Communists removed study of the catechism and church history from school curricula.
 They generated anti-religious propaganda and persecuted some priests.
-From 1947-49 was the height of the campaign to intimidate the church.
+1947–1949 was the apex of the campaign to intimidate the church.
 Bishop Boris was assassinated; Egumenius Kalistrat, administrator of the Rila Monastery, was imprisoned; and various other clergy were murdered or charged with crimes against the state.
 The communists soon replaced all clergy who refused to endorse the regime's policies.
 They banished Exarch Stefan, who had co-authored a book in 1948 that was considered anti-Communist.